cschneid-the-elder/mapa/db2z/readme.md

 Initially my intent was to provide more robust parsing of SQL to detect CALLs, but sometimes these things get out of hand.

-Currently (04-Jun-2021) a work in progress.
-INSERT, UPDATE, DELETE, SELECT, DECLARE CURSOR, and quite a few other statements are supported.
+Currently (05-Jun-2021) a work in progress.
+I believe all the embeddable statements are defined and there are tests for all of them.

+There is a left-recursion problem in the tableReference rule with respect to the joinedTable rule.
+So this won't do arbitrarily complex SQL.

 IBM's documentation for version 12 of Db2 for z/OS serves as source material.